ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ## Evo 2’s Architecture: StripedHyena 2

-Before explaining Evo 2’s architecture Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), which was the architecture for Evo 1. *Yes, the naming is extremely confusing*!*
+Before explaining Evo 2’s architecture Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), which was the architecture for Evo. *Yes, the naming is extremely confusing*!*

 SH1 combines the Hyena state-space convolution with standard rotary-embedded self-attention layers.
 SH1 is similar to Mamba, except that SH1 fuses the convolutional operators and attention layers to push more computational efficiency and tighter coupling of local & global features.
 At a high level, Mamba’s simple sequential convolution → attention blocks can fit into existing Transformer pipelines, whereas SH1 requires custom fusion logic.
 Because SH1 is applied to genomic data, the tradeoff made more sense, as fusing together the attention and convolution blocks amortizes the overhead to reduce inference and training compute.